 What if I don’t know how to track my progress?
 No problem.
 The Rocketbook Panda Planner’s monthly template has a very simple habit tracking system.
 Simply check off the “H” for each day you work towards your resolution.

 - Pick a method to track your progress

 - Check-in regularly

 Everyone sets new year’s resolutions, but most people don’t keep them.
 Simply by reading this guide, you’ve set yourself up for success, for you now know the common points of failure and how to avoid them.
-Additionally, paired with your Rocketbook notebook or planner, you’re an unstoppable force that can easily brainstorm, write, plan, and track your resolutions.
+Additionally, paired with your Rocketbook Panda Planner, you’re an unstoppable force that can easily brainstorm, write, plan, and track your resolutions.